Hushimx/velorena_backend/docs/implementation-summaries/DESIGN_SYSTEM_API_IMPLEMENTATION_SUMMARY.md

 ## 🎉 Implementation Complete!

-I have successfully implemented a comprehensive Design System API for the Velorena application.
+I have successfully implemented a comprehensive Design System API for the Qaads application.
 Here's what has been created:

 ## 📋 What Was Implemented